 Nutrition facts:

-Kantola has carbohydrates, proteins, fat, fiber and nutrients like vitamin c, some B vitamins, phytonutrients, flavonoids, and antioxidants.
+Kantolas have carbohydrates, proteins, fat, fibre, and nutrients like vitamin C, some B vitamins, phytonutrients, flavonoids, and antioxidants.

 Culinary Uses: